 On-line curriculum, “Relationship with the Land – Seasonal Round,” Niitsitapiisinni: Our Way of Life, Glenbow Museum, Calgary, Alberta, Spring 2006

 “Blackfeet Botanist: Annie Mad Plume Wall,” Montana Naturalist, Fall 2005.

 - George M. Dennison Presidential Faculty Award for Distinguished Accomplishment, University of Montana, 2018

-- ENST 410 Traditional Environmental Knowledge of Native Americans (Spring, even years)
+- ENST 410 Traditional Environmental Knowledge of Indigenous People

-- She is the founder of Saokio Heritage, a community based organization that works to revitalize Indigenous knowledge, language and food systems of northern Plains Indigenous peoples.
+- Saokio Heritage, a community based organization led by Indigenous women that works to revitalize Indigenous knowledge, languages & food systems.

 Rosalyn has been an invited guest and speaker in numerous Indigenous communities in North and South America, including Canada, Mexico, Guatemala, Venezula and Bolivia.